OLED Fabrication Guide

 Please note that these substrates are now packaged in clean room paper instead of the protective photoresist coating of older batches.

-However, the same strip/cleaning routine can be used, as the sodium hydroxide (NaOH) routine will help remove any dust and also provide a hydrophilic surface without the need for a plasma or UV clean (note that some materials/solutions particularly close to the wetting envelope may still benefit from a plasma clean).
+This sodium hydroxide (NaOH) cleaning routine will help remove any dust and also provide a hydrophilic surface without the need for a plasma or UV clean (note that some materials/solutions particularly close to the wetting envelope may still benefit from a plasma clean).

 Ossila has discontinued the use of photoresist to protect the substrates for the following reasons: